-In 2017 to 2018, funding was allocated to schools on the basis that they receive the same overall amount of year 7 catch-up premium funding received in 2016 to 2017.
-It will be adjusted to reflect the percentage change in the size of their year 7 cohort, based on the October 2017 census.
+In 2018 to 2019 the government have allocated funding to schools on the basis that they receive the same overall amount of year 7 catch-up premium funding they received in 2017 to 2018, adjusted to reflect the percentage change in the size of their year 7 cohort between October 2017 and the October 2018 school censuses.

-This year we will continue to provide additional Literacy lessons for our Year 7 students who are withdrawn from languages.
-As with last year we aim to support cross curricular progress.
+Last year we continued to provide additional Literacy lessons for our Year 7 students who were withdrawn from languages.
+These lessons were provided by an HLTA who is a qualified Primary School teacher.
+As with the previous year we aimed to support cross curricular progress.

-In addition to this our English HLTA works in the least able group in English for 6 lessons a fortnight.
-This enables the class teacher time with students to help them catch up or fill in any chunks of learning they have missed during their time at school.
+In addition to this our HLTA worked in the least able group in English for 6 lessons a fortnight.
+This enabled the class teacher time with students to help them catch up or fill in any chunks of learning they had missed during their time at school.

-We have continued to use DEAR as way of helping our less able readers to catch up and a number of them have 1:1 sessions to help them with their reading and comprehension.
+We continued to use DEAR as a way of helping our less able readers to catch up and a number of them have 1:1 sessions to help them with their reading and comprehension.

-One of key priorities this year is to develop literate learners.
-All teachers have read the Closing the Vocabulary Gap by Alex Quigley and have had training on ways to develop the students’ vocabulary.
+One of the key priorities last year was to develop literate learners.
+All teachers read the Closing the Vocabulary Gap by Alex Quigley and had training on ways to develop the students’ vocabulary.
 These strategies have begun to be used in lessons.
-Although this is for all students it will inevitably support our least able students in year 7.
+This benefited our least able students in year 7.

 We also offer Speech and Language intervention sessions.
 These were run by a trained TA with advice from Speech and Language.
 Students are assessed on entry and again after a term of intervention.
 Students receive this intervention once a week.
 Students made between 1 month and 2 years 4 months progress over the course of the year.